|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Against the"Moral Influence" View of the Atonement

-This subtle deception misrepresents the Gospel to make it a system of salvation merely by a moral change of a man's character by falsely teaching :
+This subtle deception misrepresents the Gospel to make it a system of salvation merely by copying the life of Christ and creating a moral change of a person's character by falsely teaching :

 a.)
 That a blood sacrifice to atone for sin has its roots in pagan ideas of appeasement of "blood thirsty" angry gods.